trevex/golem_examples/README.md

 -------------------------
 This basic example shows several ways to interact with incoming data.

-example_lobby.go
+example_room.go
 -------------------------
-Another basic example illustrating the use of a single lobby instance.
+Another basic example illustrating the use of a single room instance.

 example_chat.go
 -------------------------
-Simple example illustrating how to use the lobby manager.
-After accessing the page the client can join chat lobbies, leave them and send messages to lobbies.
+Simple example illustrating how to use the room manager.
+After accessing the page the client can join chat rooms, leave them and send messages to rooms.

 example_session.go
 -------------------------